CLAT PG Labour & Industrial Law 2026 - Preparation Tips, Topics, Books

 Further, gather previous years question papers of CLAT PG to understand the pattern and type of questions asked.
 This will help you identify important topics and areas where you need more focus.

-3. Case Laws and Landmark Judgement: You must study important case laws and landmark judgements related to labour laws by understanding judicial interpretations so that it will help you answer questions related to the application of laws.
+3. Case Laws and Landmark Judgements: You must study important case laws and landmark judgements related to labour laws by understanding judicial interpretations so that it will help you answer questions related to the application of laws.
 Also, keep yourself updated with recent amendments, notifications and changes in the labour laws.
 This can be ensured by reading journals, newspapers and online legal portals to stay informed.

 The Industrial Disputes Act, of 1947 is one of the most important legislations that you must focus on.
 Start from the key definition of Industry, workman and industrial dispute.
 Then moving on to the authorities under the act that is conciliation officers, the board of conciliation, labour courts and industrial tribunals.
 You must also review small references such as settlement and award, strikes and lockouts, lay-off, retrenchment and closure and unfair labour practices.